 How to Beat Insomnia without Prescription Meds

-Can’t sleep?
+Got insomnia?
 Here!
 Take a sleeping pill – it will help you sleep better.
-You’ll wake up refreshed and invigorated!
+You’ll wake up refreshed and invigorated – but at what cost?

 Without a doubt, prescription sleeping pills can help you get that much-needed slumber.
 Popular brands like Ambien, Sonata, Silenor, and Lunesta increase sleep time.
 Benzodiazepines like Valium, Ativan, Restoril, and Valium can not only induce sleep but also prevent night terrors as well.
 It also has the ability to control sleepwalking.

 You can even take common over-the-counter antihistamines such as Benadryl for your insomnia.
 They produce sedative effects and cause you to feel drowsy and sleepy.

 While these drugs help, you should know that they also carry some risks.
 They may work for a while, but eventually, you’ll develop tolerance and will need a higher dose.
 You’re also increasing your risks of developing medical problems.